TahaHachana/SEOLib/README.md

 About
 -----

-SEOLib is an SEO (Search Engine Optimization) library developed in F#.
-The aim is to provide the necessary functionality to write simple SEO tools and utilities.
+SEOLib is an SEO (Search Engine Optimization) library developed in F# that aims to provide the necessary functionality to write simple SEO tools and utilities.

 Demo App
 --------